riccardobernardi/TensorLib/README.md

 # TensorLib
-Torsello's first assignment consisting of a tensor library
+Torsello's first assignment consisting of a ttensor library